albertzak/open/readme.md

 the big unknown is how to handle the code base being "out of band" (ie files, githubs etc) and thus out of sync vs what's loaded in process.

-i think i _do_ want to keep code in files (for now? eventually maybe bidi sync fs<>db?), searching across files, scrolling, goto-anything, jump to definition is great and all.
+i think i _do_ want to keep code in files (for now? eventually maybe bidirectional sync between fs and some db?), searching across files, scrolling, goto-anything, jump to definition is great and all.

 i need this library somewhat urgently to debug a weird timeout bug in a real customer project (some crypto thing, not proud, but it pays the bills for now)